Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold red links, buttons or images.

 - Inconsistency of carafe/hotplate fit

 Here we have another coffee maker that excels in brewing a lot of coffee in a quick and timely manner.
-The Bunn BT Velocity Brew also brews up to 10 cups, and can likewise do so in about three minutes.
-This is one of the fastest Bunn brewers on this list.
+The Speed Brew Classic Thermal also brews up to 10 cups, and can likewise do so in about three minutes.
 Even better, it has the endurance to match that speed.
-Even the fastest runners or race cars slow down over time, but the BT Velocity does not.
+Even the fastest runners or race cars slow down over time, but the Speed Brew does not.

-All these great features come at the cost of some counter space, because at 7.5″ x 13″ x 15″, the BT Velocity is taller and bulkier than most other models on this list.
 In the balance of form versus function, this model definitely skews more toward the latter.
-To be honest, it doesn’t look that elegant.
+To be honest, it doesn’t look all that elegant.

 Still, as every fairytale will tell you, “It’s what’s inside that counts,” and that’s certainly true when it comes to coffee makers.
 With its great speed and ability to keep coffee hotter for longer, this model can make your morning coffee feel like a magical potion to wake you from your doldrums.